snd-sweden/Nccsv.Net/README.md

 If there are any problems with the file (such as illegal whitespaces, data without an assigned variable, etc) this will also generate an error list in the MessageRepository, which can be printed as error message.

-Then, if you wish to get an output in for example, a JSON formatted according to Schema.org, you take this DataSet object and put it into JsnonSerializer.
+### Schema.org JSON-serializer
+When the DataSet is generated, and contains no errors, you can convert it into a JSON formatted string according to Schema.org standard for metadata.

+In the NccsvConverter.NccsvSerializer-project, you will find the "SchemaDatasetJsonSerializer"-folder, which contains a Serializer class.
+You ca just call the static method ToJson from that class, and give your DataSet as a parameter, and it will return the DataSet as a string with the formatting described above.

+### Console Application
 Included in the project is also a basic console application, with an example of how to use the classes, along with some example .nccsv-files.